 World Cup holders France came into this World Cup with multiple injury problems.
 Their first outing against Australia was more than good, as they won 4-1, showing they will fight for this title as well.
 Denmark is a team with dreams, deemed by many as a dark horse for the competition, but the first match, the one against Tunisia, was paired with a rather poor performance and a scoreless draw.

 You can enjoy the game even more, by betting on it risk-free, with a free bet exclusively for this France vs Denmark match.
+Check all offers by the most intriguing bonus betting sites.

 France vs Denmark